Why It’s Important to Share the Woman You Used to Be

 Don’t Lose You in Motherhood

-A few weeks ago I was in the Florida Keys for my sister’s wedding.
-The trip was the perfect occasion to jog my memory of the details that comprise who I am.
+The year I was in the Florida Keys for my sister’s wedding was the perfect occasion to jog my memory of the details that comprise who I am.
 My husband and I had the opportunity to go on a date night, so I wanted to get a scooter and see Key West.
 As I rode with my arms around my man and the wind in my hair, I felt a mixture of confidence, freedom, and gratitude for the reminder that I am more than a meal-maker, laundry-folder, and diaper-changer.

 Don’t get me wrong, I am thrilled and proud to have the role of mom, but that wasn’t who I always was and it isn’t who I’m always going to be.
 It’s good to remember that somewhere way down beneath the to-do lists, grocery runs, and fatigue that you are still in there!